Deep Generative Modelling: A Comparative Review of VAEs, GANs, Normalizing Flows, Energy-Based and Autoregressive Models: Energy-Based Models

-Although Langevin sampling has allowed EBMs to scale to high dimensional data, training times are still slow due to the need to sample from the model distribution when using contrastive divergence.
-This is made worse by the finite nature of the sampling process, meaning that samples can be arbitrarily far away from the model's distribution \cite{grathwohl2020learning}.
-An alternative approach is score matching \cite{Hyvarinen2005EstimationNonNormalizedStatistical} which is based on the idea of minimising the difference between the derivatives of the log-density function of the data and model distribution; the score function is defined as $s(\vec{x}) = \nabla_{\vec{x}} \ln p(\vec{x})$ which does not depend on the intractable denominator and can therefore be applied to build an energy model \cite{Swersky2011AutoencodersScoreMatching,Li2019LearningEnergyBasedModels}.
-Score matching minimises the Fisher divergence between $p_d$ and $p_\theta$,
+Although Langevin MCMC has allowed EBMs to scale to high dimensional data, training times are still slow due to the need to sample from the model distribution, additionally, the finite nature of the sampling process means that samples can be arbitrarily far away from the model's distribution \cite{grathwohl2020learning}.
+An alternative approach is score matching \cite{Hyvarinen2005EstimationNonNormalizedStatistical} which is based on the idea of minimising the difference between the derivatives of the data and model's log-density functions; the score function is defined as $s(\vec{x}) = \nabla_{\vec{x}} \ln p(\vec{x})$ which does not depend on the intractable denominator and can therefore be applied to build an energy model \cite{Swersky2011AutoencodersScoreMatching} by minimising the Fisher divergence between $p_d$ and $p_\theta$,

 however, the score function of data is usually not available.
-There exist various methods to estimate the score function including spectral approximation \cite{shi2018spectral}, sliced score matching \cite{song2020sliced}, finite difference score matching \cite{pang2020learning}, and notably denoising score matching \cite{Vincent2011ConnectionScoreMatching} which allows the score to be approximated using corrupted data samples $q(\tilde{\vec{x}}|\vec{x})$.
-In particular, when $q=\mathcal{N}(\tilde{\vec{x}} | \vec{x}, \sigma^2\bm{I})$, Equation \ref{eqn:score-matching} simplifies to
+Various methods exist to estimate the score function including spectral approximation \cite{shi2018spectral}, sliced score matching \cite{song2020sliced}, finite difference score matching \cite{pang2020efficient}, and notably denoising score matching \cite{Vincent2011ConnectionScoreMatching} which allows the score to be approximated using corrupted data samples $q(\tilde{\vec{x}}|\vec{x})$.
+In particular, when $q=\mathcal{N}(\tilde{\vec{x}} | \vec{x}, \sigma^2\bm{I})$, Eqn. \ref{eqn:score-matching} simplifies to

 That is, $s_\theta$ learns to estimate the noise thereby allowing it to be used as a generative model \cite{Song2019GenerativeModelingEstimating, saremi2018deep}.
-Notice in Equation \ref{eqn:langevin-step} that the Langevin update step uses $\nabla_{\vec{x}} \ln p(\vec{x})$, or $s_\theta$, thus it is possible to sample from a score matching model using Langevin dynamics \cite{tzen2019theoretical}.
+Since the Langevin update step uses $\nabla_{\vec{x}} \ln p(\vec{x})$ it is possible to sample from a score matching model using Langevin dynamics \cite{tzen2019theoretical}.
 This is only possible, however, when trained over a large variety of noise levels so that $\tilde{\vec{x}}$ covers the whole space.